beumsk/beumsk.github.io/README.md

 - back to top button
 - article date modified
 - links in mdx to open in new tabs
+- components in mdx to have codepen/codesandbox integrated

 X.X
 - trailing slash urls not working (only prod)